Playlist for Put the Needle On the Record with Billy Jam - September 7, 2007

 Braintax

-Braintax run the yards
+Braintax run the yards Favoriting

-Braintax interview calli in from UK
+Braintax interview calli in from UK Favoriting

 Copperpot feat.
-Braintax demo WYLA? *
+Braintax demo Favoriting WYLA? *

-Take Black Space and Tangerine
+Take Black Space and Tangerine Favoriting

-Legendary K.O. george bush dont like black people WFMU marathon 2006 CD pemium for this show "Bring That Beat Back 2006 Survelieve Mix"
+Legendary K.O. george bush dont like black people Favoriting WFMU marathon 2006 CD pemium for this show "Bring That Beat Back 2006 Survelieve Mix"

-RX my generation
+RX my generation Favoriting

-Zigg Zagg N-Ya Mind Priority 1994
+Zigg Zagg N-Ya Mind Favoriting Priority 1994

 J-Dilla J-Rocc's J-Dilla mix: THANK YOU